justinryan8828/Portfolio/README.md

 ## Description

-This is a portfolio to display the work I have put in so far.
+This is a portfolio website showcasing the diverse range of work by Justin Moore.
+Here, you will find an extensive collection of projects, creations, and achievements, providing an insightful glimpse into their talents, skills, and professional expertise.

 ## Display